Guidelines to assure the highest educational quality for such distributed learning.

 Adelphi University shall provide adequate support for the faculty teaching distance learning courses.
 The University provides significant support through the course design and instructional technology support professionals at the FCPE.
 These services are freely available to all faculty.
 Training opportunities are offered in both group workshop and individual sessions on topics and applications of instructional technology and related pedagogy.

 The FCPE specializes in faculty support, instructional applications and pedagogical issues involving technology.
-Faculty can contact the FCPE for assistance with developing an online or blended course.
-The Center is open Monday-Thursday 9:00 AM-7:00 PM and Friday 9:00 AM-5:00 PM, and by appointment.
-Faculty may also walk in to the Support Lab in Alumnae Hall, Room 01 anytime the Center is open.
-Phone assistance is available at 516.877.4228 or 516.877.4220.
-The Center’s email address is fcpe@adelphi.edu.
+For hours of operation, available resources, and contact information, please see the FCPE website.
 The Center’s Distance Learning Support Site contains a wide range of resources for teaching online and blended courses in addition to workshop and seminar training schedules.

-In the event that servers are down, email or phone messages will be sent to the entire Adelphi community.
+4.2.1 In the event that servers are down, inaccessible or degraded, email or phone messages will be sent to the Adelphi community impacted.

 • Remote access to databases and electronic journals.